namlook/archimedes/README.md

 # Archimedes

-Archimedes is a simple but powerful javascript ORM for RDF and Triple Stores.
+Archimedes is a simple ORDFM.
+Please, note that it is still in very alpha stage!